Skip to main content

 Meet State Library’s 2026 Fellowship and Medal recipients uncovering Queensland’s history.

-On Thursday 6 November, State Library celebrated the 2026 recipients of its research Fellowships and John Oxley Library Medals, one of our flagship programs and a highlight for Queensland’s history, research, and academic communities.
-This year marks 21 years of supporting research that uncovers and preserves Queensland’s past.
+On Thursday 6 November 2025, State Library celebrated the 2026 recipients of its research Fellowships and John Oxley Library Medals.
+One of our flagship programs, this annual event is a highlight for Queensland’s history, research, and academic communities.
+This year also marks 21 years of supporting research that uncovers and preserves Queensland’s past.

 State Library Fellowships give historians, researchers, and creatives exclusive access to John Oxley Library collections, expert staff, and a dedicated research lounge.
 Most importantly, they provide the chance to record the lives and voices of Queenslanders, bringing hidden stories to light.
 The program is open to anyone passionate about history, reflecting Queensland’s diversity, including First Nations peoples, multicultural communities, and LGBTQ+ voices.